awsdocs/aws-elemental-mediapackage-user-guide/doc_source/using-service-linked-roles.md

 ## Deleting a Service\-Linked Role for MediaPackage<a name="delete-slr"></a>

 If you no longer need to use a feature or service that requires a service\-linked role, we recommend that you delete that role\.
-That way you don’t have an unused entity that is not actively monitored or maintained\.
+That way you don’t have an unused entity that's not actively monitored or maintained\.
 However, you must clean up the resources for your service\-linked role before you can manually delete it\.

 **Note**
 If the MediaPackage service is using the role when you try to delete the resources, then the deletion might fail\.
 If that happens, wait for a few minutes and try the operation again\.